php-java/php-java/README.md

 ## Java Archive (Execute to *.jar file)

-- 1) Build your java files to class.
-Building example is below.
+- 1) Build your Java files to class.
+An example is shown below:
 ```
 $ javac -encoding UTF8 -d build src/*
 $ cd build && jar -cvfe ../Test.jar Test *
 ```

-- 2) execute jar on PHPJava with enrtypoint or your targeted method.
+- 2) Execute jar on PHPJava with either an enrtypoint or your targeted method.
 ```php
 <?php
 use PHPJava\Core\JavaArchive;